SteelCompendium/data-md-dse/Bestiary/Human Blackguard.md

   - Magic
   distance: 5 burst
   target: Each enemy
-  effect: The blackguard slides each target 5 squares.
+  effect: 'The blackguard slides each target 5 squares. '
 - name: I Can Throw My Blade and So Should You!
   type: Villain Action
   cost: 3 VP